duckdb/duckdb-web/docs/sql/window_functions.md

 All [general-purpose window functions](#general-purpose-window-functions) that accept `IGNORE NULLS` respect nulls by default.
 This default behavior can optionally be made explicit via `RESPECT NULLS`.

 In contrast, all [aggregate window functions](#aggregate-window-functions) (except for `list` and its aliases, which can be made to ignore nulls via a `FILTER`) ignore nulls and do not accept `RESPECT NULLS`.
-For example, `sum(column) OVER (ORDER BY time) AS cumulativeColumn` computes a cumulative sum where rows with a null value of `column` have the same value of `cumulativeColumn` as the row that preceeds them.
+For example, `sum(column) OVER (ORDER BY time) AS cumulativeColumn` computes a cumulative sum where rows with a `NULL` value of `column` have the same value of `cumulativeColumn` as the row that preceeds them.

 ## Evaluation